The-Digital-Volunteer/webapp/README.md

 ## Our solution
 The HeroLoop platform is social inclusive, focusing on the bigger picture through the little details.
 User activities are protected by blockchain, AI/ML and IBM technologies that analyze every incoming text, call or voicenote to ensure users’ privacy and safety at all times.

-This is the future of community help, and we have IBM tools to thank for it: Watson Tone Analyser, Watson Personality insights {Github}, {name…..
-List all}  have all assisted in bringing The HeroLoop to life and maintain its existence.
+This is the future of community help, and we have IBM tools to thank for it - all assisted in bringing TheHeroLoop to life and maintain its existence.

+IBM Cloud</br>
+ - Watson Tone Analyser
+ - Watson Personality insights
+ - Watson Assistant
+ - Object Storage
+ - The Weather Company
+ - Node-Red </br>
+ and
+ - Red Hat OpenShift

 ## Demo video

 [![TheHeroLoopVideo](http://loopdigital.se/images/IBM-image-YouTube.png)](http://www.youtube.com/watch?v=iGajZwkXlKk&feature=youtu.be "TheHeroLoop")
+Please click on the image to view the video.

 ## Architecture Overview
 ![TheHeroLoopArchitecture](http://loopdigital.se/images/HeroLoopArchitecture.png)